erndev/EDStarRating/README.md

 EDStarRating
 ---------------

-A configurable star rating control for OSX, similar to those found in iTunes and the App Store.
+A configurable star rating control for OSX and iOS, similar to those found in iTunes and the App Store.

 ### Usage